supervisely-ecosystem/export-only-labeled-items/README.md

 ## How to use

 After running the application, you will be redirected to the `Tasks` page.
-Once application processing has finished, your link for downloading will be available.
-Click on the `file name` to download it.
+Once application processing has finished, the download link will be available.
+Click on it to download archive.

 <img src="https://i.imgur.com/4rdr2Pk.png"/>